CVS Health Corporation (CVS): Don't disregard this ominous signal

-CVS Health Corporation (CVS) is priced at $103.69 after the most recent trading session.
-At the very opening of the session, the stock price was $102.88 and reached a high price of $104.34, prior to closing the session it reached the value of $102.00.
-The stock touched a low price of $102.44.Recently in News on August 3, 2022, Aetna CVS Health to enter the Affordable Care Act (ACA) individual insurance exchange marketplace in select counties in California for January 1, 2023.
-Aetna CVS Health Individual and Family Plans combine the quality health insurance coverage of Aetna®, with affordable care options at CVS Pharmacy® and MinuteClinic® locations to help members achieve their best health.
+CVS Health Corporation (CVS) is priced at $106.43 after the most recent trading session.
+At the very opening of the session, the stock price was $106.23 and reached a high price of $107.26, prior to closing the session it reached the value of $106.27.
+The stock touched a low price of $106.02.Recently in News on August 16, 2022, Flu shots now available at CVS Pharmacy® and MinuteClinic® nationwide.
+43 percent of Americans say they’ll visit a retail pharmacy to get the flu vaccine this season.
 You can read further details here

 CVS Health Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $111.25 on 02/08/22, with the lowest value was $88.42 for the same time period, recorded on 06/17/22.